zlu/zlu.github.io/_posts/2025-06-20-deep-dive-into-vector-database.md

 ---
 layout: post
-title: Introduction to Vector Database
+title: Diving into Vector Database
-date: 2025-06-09 06:33 +0800
+date: 2025-06-20
-tags:
   - vector database
   - database
   - ANN
-description: Introduction to vector database
+description: Deep dive into vector database
 comments: true
 ---

+Update 2025-06-20

+- Add a section on ChromaDB/SQLLite sampling.

 Update: 2025-06-19

 - Add a new section on ANN algorithms.

 A vector database is a database that stores and manages vector data.
 Vector data is data that is represented as a vector, such as a point in space or a vector in time.
 Vector databases are used in a variety of applications, such as image and video search, natural language processing, and recommendation systems.
 In machine learning, we typically use vector db to storage embedding text data from models like BERT or OpenAI; image data (embedding from CNNs or CLIP), and audio/video/genomic data.
 Instead of traditional exact match queries like SQL's WHERE clause, vector db supports _similarity search_ like "find the top 10 documents most similar to the self-attention paper".
 Vector db are used in applications involving semantic search, recommendation systems, anomaly detection, and retrieval-augmented generation (RAG).